A fulfilling, rewarding career

 - Strong team skills

-- Ability and willingness to undergo further appropriate training
+- Able and willing to undergo further appropriate training

-- Awareness of current Health and Safety Procedure
+- Aware of current Health and Safety Procedure

-- Demonstrate commitment to the values of the company
+- Committed to the values of Castle Craig.

 Speculative Job Applications